Skip to contents

 #> stage : Notice

-#> problem : Users struggle with complex dropdown menus containing too many options
+#> problem : Users struggling with complex dropdowns and too many options

 #> theory : Hick's Law